amfin2024/am0624/README.md

-1. Clone the project locally.
+1. Clone the repo locally.
 2. Run the JUnit tests:
    a) ToolRentalAppTest.java
    b) RentalAgreementTest.java